- Year 1 98.2%

 Dear Parents and Carers,

-By spending time with your children, talking about and learning spellings and meanings you will help them to get ahead of the topic and give them a great start to their science work.
+By spending time with your children, talking and learning spellings and meanings you will help them to get ahead of the topic and give them a great start to their science work.
 Understanding, using, spelling and being able to explain these words correctly IS VERY IMPORTANT!

 For topics being taught in your child's class please see the section at the beginning of the science website.
 If you would like any help or advice about science vocabulary please don't hesitate to contact me via the school office.